What is hybrid IT?

 - Recommend potential cost savings with underutilized or inefficiently deployed resources

 Make informed decisions, deliver comprehensive cost analysis across public, private, and on-prem infrastructure investments.
-A system of record for hybrid IT must:

 - Compare infrastructure spend across cloud and on-prem services